cjgwang/site/content/Life at Oxford/My Experience of Sexual Harassment in Oxford's Elite Societies.md

 Unknowingly, I was placed in an extremely vulnerable position.
 I was new to the country and to the university (which is why [sharking](https://www.oxfordstudent.com/2018/10/27/shark-bait-hoo-ha-ha-a-new-yorkers-take-on-the-oxford-lingo/) happens).
 I didn't have access to a support system (my parents were 15 hours away), and I was always his subordinate and sometimes under his direct management.
 #### Sometime in Hilary Term
 I grabbed coffee with my college mother.
-I decided to bring up the situation to her and ask for her advice, since she knew the person.
+I decided to bring up the situation to her and ask for her advice, since she knew him.

 She told me that she had heard something about me (although she didn't know it was me) while talking with her friends.
 Apparently this person had been telling other members of the senior committee to "let me have my own way".
 I was pushing for the consulting society to partner with more charities at a lower cost/pro bono and abandon our partnerships with startups, who would pay more for our consulting services.
 This person would apparently mention me in a creepy way, and give me special privileges without me knowing.

 I felt extremely violated.
 This was a manipulation of power and a toxic environment.
 Even if it worked for me (I achieved my professional goals), I did not ask nor desire any preferential treatment, and my wins were granted due to someone's romantic interest in me.
 I felt disgusted at the idea of a group of senior members discussing me and treating me like the president's special interest, and at being someone's lunchtime gossip.

 The idea of "letting me have my own way" due to a creepy personal interest is manipulation.
 It's about exercising control over a situation for personal gratification.
 This person was leveraging his power to subtly influence outcomes in a way that favoured me.
 It is a violation of my agency, and I began to ask myself whether I was in those societies because of my competency, or because of my looks.
 #### Asking for help
 I didn't want to be a victim.
 I wanted to stand up for myself, so I began reaching out to people and asking them what I could do.
 At that time, my story became gossip within the finance/consulting circles.
 I also started noticing weird, long stares from him during meetings.